security-force-monitor/sfm-research-handbook-old/en/datamodel/persons.md

 ### Description

-Is the value in `Person Membership: Date last cited` the actual date on which the relationship between a person and organization ended, or latest date a source has referred to this relationship, and can we assume this relationship will continue to exist?
+Indicates whether we assume the relationship between a person and an orgnization continues after the date in `Person Membership: Date last cited`.

 ### Type of field

-Single choice, (Y, N, E)
+Single choice, (Y, N)

 ### Example of use

-`Y`,`N`,`E`
+`Y`,`N`

 ### Guidance on use

 We use this field to clarify the meaning of the date entered in `Person Membership: Date last cited`.
 One of the below values should be chosen:

-* `E` indicates the exact date the relationship between a person and an organization ended.
 * `Y` indicates that we assume the relationships between a person and an organziation continues beyond date specified in `Person Membership: Date last cited`.
-* `N` indicates we do not assume that this relationship continues to exist, but we do not have an exact end date.
+* `N` indicates we do not assume that this relationship continues to exist.

 ## Person: Notes {#person_notes}